wmbusmeters/wmbusmeters/README.md

 You can use several ids using `id=1111111,2222222,3333333` or you can listen to all meters of a certain type `id=*`.

+If you are running on a Raspberry PI with flash storage and you relay the data to another computer using a shell command (mosquitto_pub or curl or similar) then you might want to remove `meterfiles` and `meterfilesaction` to minimize the writes to the local flash file system.

 # Run using config files

 If you cannot install as a daemon, then you can also start